harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/security.rst

 2. Compare this against :ref:`activeBlockCount`.

-.. _setParachainStatus:
+.. _setBridgeStatus:

-setParachainStatus
+setBridgeStatus
 ------------------

-Governance sets a status code for the BTC Parachain manually.
+Governance sets a status code for the BTC Bridge manually.

 Specification
 .............

 *Function Signature*

-``setParachainStatus(StatusCode)``
+``setBridgeStatus(StatusCode)``

 *Parameters*

-* ``StatusCode``: the new StatusCode of the BTC-Parachain.
+* ``StatusCode``: the new StatusCode of the BTC-Bridge.

-.. _insertParachainError:
+.. _insertBridgeError:

-insertParachainError
+insertBridgeError
 --------------------

-Governance inserts an error for the BTC Parachain manually.
+Governance inserts an error for the BTC Bridge manually.

 Specification
 .............

 *Function Signature*

-``insertParachainError(ErrorCode)``
+``insertBridgeError(ErrorCode)``

 *Parameters*

-* ``ErrorCode``: the ErrorCode to be added to the set of errors of the BTC-Parachain.
+* ``ErrorCode``: the ErrorCode to be added to the set of errors of the BTC-Bridge.

-.. _removeParachainError:
+.. _removeBridgeError:

-removeParachainError
+removeBridgeError
 --------------------

-Governance removes an error for the BTC Parachain manually.
+Governance removes an error for the BTC Bridge manually.

 Specification
 .............

 *Function Signature*

-``removeParachainError(ErrorCode)``
+``removeBridgeError(ErrorCode)``

 *Parameters*

-* ``ErrorCode``: the ErrorCode to be removed from the set of errors of the BTC-Parachain.
+* ``ErrorCode``: the ErrorCode to be removed from the set of errors of the BTC-Bridge.

 Events